 - 1. Reader Scripts Test administrators using a reader script as an accommodation should take some time to familiarize themselves with the format of the reader script immediately prior to the first test session. - 2.
-Printing Errors During test administration if a student has a concern about an item (for example, believes there is no correct answer, believes there is a typographical error, etc.), the test administrator should make note of the grade level, test form number, subject, item number, and student's concern and call the Student Assessment Division at 217-782-4823 to report the concerns about the item.
+Printing Errors During test administration if a student has a concern about an item (for example, believes there is no correct answer, believes there is a typographical error, etc.), the test administrator should make note of the grade level, test form number, subject, item number, and student's concern and call the Student Assessment Division toll free at 1-866-317-6034 to report the concerns about the item.
 The test administrator should NOT make any type of copy of the item for any reason. - 3.
 Copying/reproducing (for an accommodation) School staff members may reproduce secure test materials, in whole or in part, if this is necessary to provide a particular test accommodation for a student with an Individualized Education Program (IEP) or a Section 504 Plan.
-All such copies are themselves secure and must be returned with the original test materials. - Note: No copies of tests, including special format tests such as reader scripts, may be made to make up for test booklet shortages.
-All test materials should be ordered in advance of testing. - School personnel, both at the district and building level, should not distribute secure test materials before the normal distribution for test administration unless it is necessary to provide a test accommodation for a student with an IEP or Section 504 Plan or for a student who is LEP. - Never leave test materials unattended unless they are placed in a secure, locked area. - Student answers to extended-response questions in reading and extended-response and short-response questions in mathematics may not be copied or edited by school personnel in any way. - Do not score or grade answers to multiple-choice questions, extended-response questions, or short-response questions prior to being returned to the testing contractor for processing.
+All such copies are themselves secure and must be returned with the original test materials.

+Note: No copies of tests, including special-format tests such as reader scripts, may be made to make up for test booklet shortages.
+All test materials should be ordered in advance of testing.

+- School personnel, both at the district and building level, should not distribute secure test materials before the normal distribution for test administration unless it is necessary to provide a test accommodation for a student with an IEP or Section 504 Plan or for a student who is LEP. - Never leave test materials unattended unless they are placed in a secure, locked area. - Student answers to extended-response questions in reading and extended-response and short-response questions in mathematics may not be copied or edited by school personnel in any way. - Do not score or grade answers to multiple-choice questions, extended-response questions, or short-response questions prior to being returned to the testing contractor for processing. - During test sessions, students are not allowed to be in possession of cell phones or any other device that can capture information electronically or transmit information wirelessly.
+Test administrators should ensure that students have given all such devices to the test administrator until the test session is completed.
+In addition, all devices collected from students should be turned off, so as not to disturb the test session.